nbrandaleone-gcp/kemal-redis-chat/README.md

 1. Launch a Cloud Shell machine
 2. Download this GitHub repository
 3. Build a container using Docker
-4. Push the container into Google Container Regsitry
+4. Push the container into Google Artifact Registry
 5. Launch Cloud Run

 All automatically...